habari-extras/markup/readme.txt

 1. Copy the plugin directory into your user/plugins directory or the site's plugins directory.
 2. Go to the plugins page of your Habari admin panel.
 3. Click on the Activate button for markItUp.
 4. Configure the plugin.
-It defaults to having a simple skin for the editor, and using html as the markup language.
+It defaults to having a simple skin for the editor, using html as the markup language and not to have any effect on comments.

 Uninstallation